-- 1) A the company mismanagement
+1) A - the company mismanagement

-- due to asset-liability mismatch, fraudulent measures of non-disclosure

-- 2) C the rating agency

-which turned a blind eye and encouraged more funding and gave an A1 and chose to maintain it despite defaults.
+- due to asset-liability mismatch, fraudulent measures of non-disclosure which turned a blind eye and encouraged more funding and gave an A1 and chose to maintain it despite defaults.
 It disobeyed statutory compliance requirements and misled the public and other investors with a high rating.